Student Support Policies

 The Student Affairs Section supports the welfare of students by organizing and facilitating recreational, cultural, and social activities.

-Rent, Utilities (if applicable) and other necessary costs will be deducted from the emolument of the Research Assistantship.
-Those who do not have Research Assistantship will be billed.
+Rent, utilities (if applicable) and other necessary costs are deducted from Assistantships.
+Those who do not receive any financial support from OIST will be invoiced.